Particular/docs.particular.net/samples/sql-persistence/sqlpersistence-prereqs.include.md

 ### MS SQL Server

- 1. Ensure an instance of SQL Server Express (Version 2014 or above) is installed and accessible as `.\SqlExpress`.
+ 1. Ensure an instance of SQL Server Express (Version 2016 or above for custom saga finders sample, or Version 2012 or above for other samples) is installed and accessible as `.\SqlExpress`.

 Or, alternatively, change the connection string to point to different SQL Server instance.